Vinimart/react-spa-blockchain/README.md

 The project follows a well-organized structure, with each directory serving distinct purposes:

 - **src**: Contains the core application code, including the entry point (index.tsx) and the main App component (App.tsx).

-  components: Organized into common, features, and layout subdirectories, facilitating the logical separation of UI components based on their roles.
+- **components**: Organized into common, features, and layout subdirectories, facilitating the logical separation of UI components based on their roles.

 - **hooks**: Houses custom React hooks like useConnectWallet and useDebounce, offering encapsulated logic for reusability across components.